Joseph-Sailor-Usher/Room_Sync/Consideration of Implementation Frameworks.md

 ```

 # Hybrid: STUN first, TURN/Relay fallback
 What it is: Full ICE with both STUN and TURN enabled.
-If direct fails, relay via TURN.
+If direct fails, relay via TURN.<br>
-Pros: Highest NAT success; you keep P2P latency where possible and pay for relay only on failures; privacy/IP shielding via relay.
+Pros: Highest NAT success; you keep P2P latency where possible and pay for relay only on failures; privacy/IP shielding via relay.<br>
-Cons: You must run/buy TURN; bandwidth for relayed sessions.
+Cons: You must run/buy TURN; bandwidth for relayed sessions.<br>
-Use when: Default recommendation for small–mid rooms (2–10); real-time titles that value reach + low OPEX.
+Use when: Default recommendation for small–mid rooms (2–10); real-time titles that value reach + low OPEX.<br>
 Standards: TURN is the IETF relay protocol designed to pair with ICE; modern spec is RFC 8656 (obsoletes 5766).
 Also consider consent freshness if you’re using WebRTC.

+## Ports & Protocols
 ``` mermaid
 flowchart LR
   subgraph Cloud